kubevela/kubevela/docs/en/end-user/components/more.md

 title:  Want More?
 ---

 Components in KubeVela are designed to be brought by users.
-You could design one by yourself, or try some maintained by KubeVela developers.

 ## 1. Get from capability center